Project-Reclass/toynet-flask/README.md

 More information [here](https://docs.python.org/3/library/venv.html)

-You will also need to initialize the `toynet_mininet` submodule and its `mininet` submodule:
+From there, make sure to build the toynet docker image from the `toynet_mininet` directory and tag it with the same tag you use in the below environment variable for `TOYNET_IMAGE_TAG`.
+First you will need to download mininet.
+You can do this by initializing the submodule.
 ```
+$ cd toynet_mininet
 $ git submodule update --init --recursive
 ```

-From there, make sure to build the toynet docker image from `toynet_mininet` and tag it with the same tag you use in the below environment variable for `TOYNET_IMAGE_TAG`.
-See the `toynet_mininet` submodule for instructions on building the image.
-The default way, which will work with the Makefile here, is to go into the `toynet_mininet` submodule and run:
+You will then need to build the image.
+The default way, which will work with the Makefile here, is to go into the toynet_mininet submodule and run:
 ```
 $ make test-image
 ```